Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

 Working with palliative care nurses, Rhonda noticed that they too were experiencing exhaustion and yet felt the need to keep caring...to keep providing...and placed their patients needs over and above their own needs.

-To serve those who care for others in a professional basis, or who live in remote locations whether they are geographically and financially disadvantaged, and yet have the same needs as other practitioners who able to access necessary support.
+CARER CARE INC. aims to proactively reduce the impact of emotional exhaustion.
+We serve those who care for others in a professional basis, and those who live in remote locations and are geographically or financially disadvantaged yet have the same needs as other practitioners who are able to access necessary support.

 As we know, it is more effective to work proactively rather than waiting until clients present for treatment.